Good Earth Farm | ![]() |

 They are native to the prairie and they like warmth and steady water, but not

 overwatering.
-We have three colors: Blue (Voyage Series), Pure White (Mariachi Series) and Red (Arena
+We have four colors: Blue (Mariachi

 Morning Glory.
 We usually plant our